 “What’s compelling about the look of these LEGO movies is that it’s your toys come to life,” says Lin.
 “And not only your toys but your imagination.
 If you could have all these LEGO bricks and build these amazing sets and vehicles, this is what it could look like.”

 Despite the film’s short-legged, claw-handed protagonists measuring one-and-a-half inches high, with printed facial features, “The LEGO Batman Movie” was conceived, designed, lit, shot and scored like an epic action film.
 Therein, the filmmakers feel, lies its appeal as well as the crux of its humor and heart.
 Says McKay, “There’s something inherently funny about these little Mini-figures taking things so seriously and having the action choreography unfold like some high-powered epic, with people rushing around trying to stop someone from detonating a bomb and all this crazy stuff.

 “It’s fun to stage massive action on this level,” he adds, “because it’s all rendered in LEGO bricks so you still have the charm of something that is intimate and handmade.”

-THE LEGO BATMAN MOVIE is in UK cinemas from Friday, 10th February 2017, certificate U
+THE LEGO BATMAN MOVIE is out on DVD & Blu-Ray 19th June 2017, certificate U